toorhamza/React-Wolt-Task/README.md

 # Run Source Files

-Download the task and run
+Download or clone the repo and and install dependencies using
 ### `npm install`
-to install all the dependencies

 After installation you can start this react app using